Christian Bernardo

 Christian Bernardo (born 25 July 1998) is a Filipino badminton player.

 Career

 In his junior career, he partnered with Alvin Morada and entered the finals of the 2015 Victor Australian Junior International.
 They also won the boys' doubles title at the Singapore Youth International Series in 2015.
 He also played mixed doubles with Eleanor Inlayo and were runners-up at the Victor Australian Junior International.

 In 2022, under the coach of Rosman Razak, Bernardo returned to badminton and reestablished his partnership with Morada.
 Bernardo and Morada went onto win the 2022 Cameroon and also Benin International.
 They also finished as runners-up at the Vietnam International Series and the Bangladesh International.
 The duo also broke into the top 100 of the BWF World Ranking on the end of the 2022 BWF season.

+In December 2025, Bernardo competed at the SEA Games in Thailand.